Komonodrg-portfolio/---N---CCNP_Labs/README.md

 ---

 ---

-## 🔧 Setup Instructions
+## 🔧 Webpage Navigation

+Rather then creating a individual repo per lab on github, I decided to employ the use of jupyter notebooks for each lab.
+You can view individual labs via the folder hierachy on this page.

 ### Prerequisites

-This guide will illustrate how to setup the environment both on Windows & Linux.
+Please view my [EVE-NG setup tutorial](https://github.com/Komonodrg-portfolio/---N---Home_Lab_Networking) for lab environment setup

 <details>
  <summary><h4>a) System Requirements</h4></summary>